 The available range of early departure terms precludes JSS being able to provide member requested estimates.

 The Civil Service Compensation Scheme page contains calculators - external link - which enable employees to estimate their compensation should they be selected for early departure under the scheme terms.

 If an early departure is offered by an employer and should the employee express an interest in volunteering, their employer will consider this under the agreed selection criteria.
-If these are met, it will obtain a written quote for the employee from JSS.
+If these are met, the employer will obtain a written quote for the employee from JSS.

 There is no commitment at this stage; however, on receipt of the quote, which would include a departure date, the employee will be given a deadline for submitting their application for acceptance of the offer.

-Applications will be reviewed by the employer and employees will be advised as to whether their application to leave has been approved.
+Applications will be reviewed by the employer.
+Employees will be advised as to whether their application to leave has been approved.
 Where this is the case, the leaving process will commence and JSS will calculate and write to the member advising them of their options.
-Once JSS has received the member's option forms back, they will authorise payment, inform the employer of the amount to pay and write to advise the employee of the compensation/pension that they will receive.
+Once JSS has received the member's option forms back, they will authorise payment (inform the employer of the amount to pay) and write to the employee with confirmation of the final compensation and pension award details.

 JSS do not provide personal redundancy estimates, they must be requested through an employers HR Department

 © JSS 2018